 Can you can this recipe?
 Or freeze it?

 I’m honored by your interest in my recipe, Jenn!
-I haven’t tried canning or freezing this before… We eat it much too quickly! 😉 If you’ve had success with other similar recipes, then I’m guessing it would work with this recipe too.
+I haven’t tried canning or freezing this before… We eat it much too quickly! 😉 The cornstarch may affect the ability to can it, so I’d probably recommend making a fresh batch as needed instead — just to be safe!
 I’d love to hear what you think of this apple pie filling — and how the canning or freezing goes too! — if you end up trying it! 🙂

 Can this be made in an instant pot ?

 I’m honored by your interest in my recipe, Catalina!
 I haven’t tried making it in an instant pot, so I’m not personally sure and don’t want to lead you astray.
-However, I know many instant pots have a “slow cooker” setting, so I’m guessing it would work just fine in an instant pot if you used that setting and your instant pot could hold the same volume as a 5-quart slow cooker. 🙂 I’d love to hear what you think of this apple pie filling if you try making it!
+However, I know many instant pots have a “slow cooker” setting, so it might work in an instant pot if you used that setting and your instant pot can hold at least the same volume (20 cups) as a 5-quart slow cooker. 🙂 I’d love to hear what you think of this apple pie filling if you try making it!

 Made this pie today for thanksgiving.
 I do not bake and was really worried.
 You made the process super simple and it came out amazing.
 Pie is in the oven as I type this.
 Thank you so much. 😃 And happy turkey day from my family to yours.